AbstractMenus/Docs/start/how_to.rst

 	  }
 	]

 Now there are two buttons was added in ``items`` list.
 The first will display always.
 The second one will only if the player's level greater than or equal to 10.
 We specified ``level`` rule in the special ``rules`` block.
-If the button has a ``rules`` block, before opening the menu the player will be checked for compliance with the specified rules first.
+If the button has a ``rules`` block, the player will be checked with these rules before placing item.

 In our case, if player have level 9 or lower, he will see only an iron sword in slot 0.
 If a player with a level 10 or higher, he will see only a diamond sword, since the previous item in the slot 0 will be replaced with a new.